K03RB3R/mikaelsbernes/README.md

 - 💻 Vast logistical and computer knowledge.
 - 🔧 Technical knowledge in the IT sector - Infrastructure.
 - 🔎 Seeking knowledge exchange
-- 📚 I am ready to learn from you!
+- 📚 Currently studying progress.

 ### Contact